kevinjacb/python_packages/README.md

 # python_packages
 ## A crappy program that displays all of the installed python packages along with their versions and path.

-This makes use of the tabulate program which has been slightly modified.
+This uses a slightly modified version of the tabulate program.

 To use, navigate to the directory in cmd(if thats what you're using).